Ro-main-Lettuce/Secure_Linux_Logging_Lab/README.md

 '''*.* @@<ipadddress>:514

-Then I had to go to the ect/syslog.conf file on server and make sure tcp was enabled
+Then I had to go to the ect/rsyslog.conf file on server and make sure tcp was enabled

 ![image](https://github.com/user-attachments/assets/2f109d91-bec0-4c3d-980d-243046154261)

 sudo -f tail -/var/log/syslog

-I want to separate the loggign information with the logging messages so I'm going to separate them.
+I had to set up /etc/rsyslog.config to send logs from connected machines to their own dirctory I did this by adding this to the file:
+''' $template RemoteLogs,"/var/log/%HOSTNAME%/remote_logs.log"

+local0.* action(type="omfile" dynaFile="RemoteLogs")

+$IncludeConfig /etc/rsyslog.d/*.conf

+https://www.redhat.com/en/blog/log-aggregation-rsyslog (this webpage helped me figure this step out)

+When the logs came it, it was a lot of junk inforamtion.
+Just as updates taking place and cron job.
+An overwhelming amount of systemd messages of  processes starting and finsihing.
+I had to edit my conf file, so that noise could be surpressed.

+#
+# Include all config files in /etc/rsyslog.d/
+#
+$template RemoteLogs,"/var/log/%HOSTNAME%/remote_logs.log"
+local0.* action(type="omfile" dynaFile="RemoteLogs")

+# filitering out the noise

+if($programname == 'gnome-shell') then stop
+if($programname == 'systemd') then stop
+if($programname == 'rsyslogd') then stop
+if($programname == 'rtkit-daemon') then stop
+if($programname == 'update-notifier') then stop
+if($programname == 'CRON') then stop

+This webpage helped me https://tp69.blog/2019/01/01/suppressing-messages-in-var-log-syslog/